RFK Jr.’s first month as health secretary: Touting French fries and casting doubts on vaccines

 The secretary of Health and Human Services has, instead, raised doubts about vaccines, most recently saying in his interview with Hannity that the shots cause “deaths every year,” although he later added that vaccinations should be encouraged.

-In his first month in office, Kennedy, who vowed to “Make America Healthy Again,” has delivered an inconsistent message that has the nation’s top infectious diseases specialists worried that his tepid recommendations of vaccines will undermine access to long-proven remedies.
+In his first month in office, Kennedy, who vowed to “Make America Healthy Again,” has delivered an inconsistent message that has the nation’s top infectious diseases specialists worried that his tepid recommendations will undermine access to long-proven, life-saving vaccines.

 Public health agencies cancel vaccine meetings, research under Kennedy’s watch

-In another case, a cancelled public meeting of vaccine advisers who make recommendations on the flu vaccine every year for the FDA also has not been given a new date.
-This week, the National Institutes for Health, also under Kennedy’s purview, began cancelling funding for some research on vaccines.
+In another case, a canceled public meeting of vaccine advisers who make recommendations on the flu vaccine every year for the FDA also has not been given a new date.
+This week, the National Institutes for Health, also under Kennedy’s purview, began canceling funding for some research on vaccines.

 The CDC also is preparing to research autism and vaccines, planning to “leave no stone unturned in its mission to figure out what exactly is happening,” HHS spokesman Andrew Nixon said in a statement.
 Agency officials did not comment further for this article.